 On Sunday evenings, our youth (from 7th – 12th grade) meet from 6:00-8:00pm on the church grounds.
-We spend time in prayer, singing, and biblical teaching.
-For more information, contact our youth director, Chantel Kreiger, at email@example.com
+For more information or to be added to the email list, contact our youth director, Chantel Kreiger, at email@example.com

 On the 5th Sunday of months with five Sundays, the youth caravan to a retirement home in Issaquah for a worship service with the residents.
 During these services, they sing treasured hymns, read Scripture, listen to their stories, take prayer requests and, on occasion, share the Lord’s Supper.
 You can learn more about Sonshine Ministries here.